ebassi/2017-guadec/continuous.rst

    On top of that, GNOME is composed by many, many, **many** components, often interoperating through API; ABI; introspection ABI; and IPC ABI.

+   In the past few months we had various cases where a CI/CD pipeline helped us track down changes all across the board, both originating from a module, and across various components.

 ----